sujato/bendall-cv/README.md

 ## The files

 - `bendall-cv.txt` is the master file for the text.
-It was created by comparing the differences in the above and checking with von Hinüber's edition.
+It was created by comparing the differences in the above and checking with von Hinüber’s edition.
 Future corrections should be done to this.
 - `pli-tv-kd14.html` and `pli-tv-kd15.html`are the Mahāsaṅgīti files as used on SC.
 - The `segmented` files have been segmented so as to match up as well as possible.
 - The `sanitized` versions have had all punctuation, capitals, references, and apparatus removed.
 These are for diffing.